How to Install NVIDIA Drivers on Ubuntu 26.04, 24.04 and 22.04

 Remove CUDA Toolkit Installed via Runfile

-Similarly, if you installed the CUDA Toolkit using a runfile, remove it using the included cuda-uninstaller script.
+If you installed the CUDA Toolkit using a runfile, remove it with the included cuda-uninstaller script.
 Replace X.Y with your installed CUDA version number:

 sudo /usr/local/cuda-X.Y/bin/cuda-uninstaller